bishtawi/s3fs/README.md

 1. The `ModTime() time.Time` function of `os.FileInfo` interface only works on files.
 Empty struct is returned for directories.

+1. The `Mode() os.FileMode` function of `os.FileInfo` interface is another stub function that returns `0` as I don't know if it is worth trying to map S3 permissions to the linux permission model.

 ## Development

-Open to contributions via Pull Requests
+Open to contributions via Pull Requests.

 ### Testing

-Due to this library essentially being a lightweight wrapper around the AWS S3 library, most tests are integration tests and require connecting to an S3 bucket.
+Due to this library essentially being a lightweight wrapper around the AWS S3 library, all tests are integration tests and require connecting to an S3 bucket.
-To make testing easier, we are using [localstack](https://github.com/localstack/localstack) which allows us to bring up a local S3 bucket.
+To make testing easier, we are using [localstack](https://github.com/localstack/localstack) which allows us to bring up a local S3 bucket instead of directly testing on a live S3 bucket.

+In addition to testing against S3, we also test compatibility with other Go libraries that use the `http.FileSystem` interface as an input.
+These tests are located in the [examples](./examples) directory and require connecting to a running postgres instance.

+For simplicity, we use docker-compose to easily bring up localstack and postgres.

 ```bash
 docker-compose up